ctrlplusb/react-tree-walker/README.md

  * @param  instance - If the current element is a Component or PureComponent
  *                    then this will hold the reference to the created
  *                    instance.
 For any other element type this will be null.
  * @param  context - The current "React Context".
-Any provided childContexTypes
+Any provided childContextTypes
  *                   will be passed down the tree.
  *
- * @return `true` to continue walking down the current branch,
+ * @return Anything other than `false` to continue walking down the current branch
  *         OR
  *         `false` if you wish to stop the traversal down the current branch,
  *         OR